-Like require, but for bindings that are needed at documentation time (and documentationexpansion time, etc.) instead of run time (and expansion time, etc.).
-A require-doc form has no effect on a normal use of the library; it affects only documentation extraction.
+A require sub-form for bindings that are needed at documentation time (and documentation-expansion time, etc.) instead of run time (and expansion time, etc.).
+A for-doc import has no effect on a normal use of the library; it affects only documentation extraction.

-Typically, a library that uses scribble/srcdoc includes at least (require/doc scribble/base scribble/manual) to get core Racket forms and basic Scribble functions to use in documentation expressions.
+Typically, a library that uses scribble/srcdoc includes at least (require (for-doc scribble/base scribble/manual)) to get core Racket forms and basic Scribble functions to use in documentation expressions.